kuyawa/Sephora/README.md

-# Basic Template

-A basic vapor template for starting a new Vapor web application.
-If you're using vapor toolbox, you can use: `vapor new --template=basic`

-## 📖 Documentation

-Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use this package.
+# Sephora - Forums in Swift
+###### Server app made in Swift using Vapor, Postgres and Heroku

+Sephora is a bulletin board made in Swift.
+It will allow full configuration in the near future.
+Stay tuned.

 ## 💧 Community

-Join the welcoming community of fellow Vapor developers in [slack](http://vapor.team).
+Join the welcoming community of fellow Swift enthusiasts around the world.

+##  Documentation

+Not ready...

-## 🔧 Compatibility
+## 🔧 Setup

-This package has been tested on macOS and Ubuntu.
+Not ready...